cperezba/Note-Taker/README.md

 ## <a id="installation-header"></a> Installation

-No installation necessary.
-Just follow the link here to access the fully functional application!
+No installation necessary!
+To access the application, click on the link [here](https://note-taker-dev.herokuapp.com/).

 <br/>